kawser2133/SOLID-design-principles/README.md

 }
 ```

-By using interfaces, we adhere to OCP and create more flexible and adaptable systems that can be easily extended without altering existing code.

 ## 3. Liskov Substitution Principle (LSP):

 The Liskov Substitution Principle emphasizes that objects of derived classes should be substitutable for objects of the base class without affecting program correctness.
+By following LSP, we ensure that derived classes can seamlessly replace their base class counterparts, promoting code consistency and maintainability.

-Let's see how we can maintain LSP.
+Let's maintain LSP:

 ```csharp
 // Bad Practice - Violating LSP